 Why You Can’t Afford to Ignore the New Approach

-Without an understanding of what your audience is trying to do, SEO strategies today can fall short, be too prescriptive and too tactical.
+Without an understanding of what your audience is trying to do, SEO strategies today can fall short, be too prescriptive, and be too tactical.

 When you implement the wrong tactics, you end up measuring the wrong things, too.
 As Kaushik points out here:

 “Without great content, and an equally worthy marketing strategy across See-Think-Do-Care, data is almost completely useless.
 Scratch that.
 It is completely useless.”

 In an era where search engines are becoming smarter at identifying the webpages that answer your audience’s intent, you can’t afford not to consider models like intent-based optimization and See, Think, Do.
 Without it, your chances of visibility online are becoming slimmer.

 Plus, approaching your conversations with the C-Suite in a more strategic way when discussing SEO is speaking a language they can understand, and presenting a roadmap they can get behind.